-The Preliminary Rounds will begin on Wednesday, March 13, 2024.
-The Final Round will be held at 2pm EST on Friday, March 15, 2024.
-The full schedule will be emailed to the competitors prior to the start of the competition.
+The Preliminary Rounds will begin on Wednesday, March 19, 2025.
+The Final Round will be held on Friday, March 21, 2025.
+The full schedule of the competition rounds will be emailed to the competitors prior to the start of the competition.